Academic Support Services (Success Starts Here)

 - use of assistive technology

 Students seeking academic accommodations should contact the Learning Center and Disability Services to obtain a disability verification form.
-This form, to be completed by an appropriate licensed professional, e.g. psychologist, physician, or learning specialist, must be accompanied by a recent medical report, relevant test results and/or evaluation documenting the existence of a specific disability.
+This form, to be completed by an appropriate licensed professional, e.g. psychologist, physician, and/or psychiatrist, must be accompanied by a recent medical report, relevant test results and/or evaluation documenting the existence of a specific disability.
 Documentation must be no older than the last three years.

 For more information, contact the director of the Learning Center and Disability Services at 773-298-3308.